aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-gif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to GIF via .NET" h2=".NET API to Export XPS to GIF on Windows, macOS, and Linux without using Microsoft Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for .NET](https://products.aspose.com/total/net/) is a powerful API to add document manipulation and conversion features inside your .NET application.
-By using advanced PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can convert XPS file format to DOC.
-After that, by using powerful Document Processing API [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render DOC to GIF.
+Aspose.Total for .NET is a comprehensive suite of APIs that provides powerful document manipulation and conversion features for .NET applications.
+It includes the Aspose.PDF for .NET API, which enables developers to convert XPS file formats to DOC.
+This API also provides a range of features for manipulating PDF documents, such as creating, editing, and converting PDFs.

+The Aspose.Words for .NET API is another powerful component of Aspose.Total for .NET.
+It enables developers to render DOC files to GIF, as well as a range of other formats.
+This API also provides a range of features for manipulating documents, such as creating, editing, and converting documents.
+It also provides features for working with text, images, and tables.

+In addition to the two APIs mentioned above, Aspose.Total for .NET also includes a range of other APIs for working with different file formats.
+These include APIs for working with Microsoft Office documents, such as Excel, PowerPoint, and Outlook.
+It also includes APIs for working with images, such as JPEG, PNG, and TIFF.

+Overall, Aspose.Total for .NET is a powerful suite of APIs that provides a range of features for manipulating and converting documents.
+It enables developers to easily convert XPS file formats to DOC, as well as render DOC to GIF.
+It also provides a range of features for working with different file formats, such as Microsoft Office documents, images, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}